tsgates/arch-wiki-markdown/wiki/CUPS.md

     ServerName localhost:631

--   Try to remove Foomatic drivers.
+-   Try to remove Foomatic drivers or refer to #HP_Printer for a workaround.

 lp: Error - Scheduler Not Responding